afterax

 • Why would a director take any salary at all?

-Salary is corporation-tax deductible at 19–25% and counts towards State Pension.
+Salary is deductible for corporation tax at 19 to 25% and counts towards State Pension.
 Dividends aren't deductible.
 So even if salary attracts personal income tax + NIC, the corporation tax saved often more than offsets it.
-The trade-off depends on your company's CT band.
+The trade off depends on your company's CT band.

 • Should the company pay an employer pension contribution?